rapid7/metasploit-framework/Landing-Pull-Requests.md

    9e499e5..263e967  refs/pull/1651/head -> origin/pr/1651
 ````

-This all looks good, so if I wanted to land it to Rapid7's repo, I'd do something like this:
+This all looked good, so he could Rapid7's repo, with something like this:

 ````
 $ git checkout -b upstream/master --track upstream-master
 $ git merge --no-ff --edit landing-1217
 ````

-The `--edit` is optional if you have your editor configured correctly in your `$HOME/.gitconfig`, but the point here is that you want to change the (often useless) default merge commit message.
+The `--edit` is optional if we have our editor configured correctly in `$HOME/.gitconfig`.
+The point here is that we *always* want a merge commit, and we *never* want to use the (often useless) default merge commit message.
 For #1217, this was changed to:

 ````commit
 Land #1217, java payload build system refactor